urbste/OpenImuCameraCalibrator/Readme.md

 * Extract the meta data integrated in the MP4 video file (called **telemetry data**)
 * Calibrate the **Camera to IMU rotation matrix** and find the dataset dependent **time offset**
 * Perform full **continuous time batch optimization** to find the full transformation matrix between IMU and camera
+* Do an intrinsic calibrtion of your IMU using the method described in [11]
 * [Experimental] Calibrate the **rolling shutter line delay**

 ## Results